cutterbl/ui-grid-sass/README.md

     - `@import "node_modules/ui-grid-sass/src/main";`

 ## Usage With Build Tools
-You will want to include an `includePaths` statement in you build (gulp, webpack, etc) configs that reference your `node_modules` directory.
+You will want to include an `includePaths` statement in your build (gulp, webpack, etc) configs that reference your `node_modules` directory.

 ## Dependencies